Ingenieria-Olvera/Clear_Note/README.md

 ![clearnote_schem](clear_note_schem_81425.png)

----
+#
+My current code which is working in parts to ensure the keyboard logic, tft screen, and SD card all work together nicley before commiting to anything crazy.
+Yet I will commit to some very fun stuff very soon.

+#
-I understand my ambition and I know this will be my passion projects for the following years.
+I understand my ambition for this project, and I do know that this will take me a while before this project is exactly like how I want.
 Yet I can not wait for this to truly be formed.